HOW TO CHOOSE YOUR WEDDING PHOTOGRAPHER

 There's a lot of advice out there for weddings and what to look for in a wedding photographer is definitely one of them.
 So I thought I'd share my ideas and what I've learned over the years with you.
 I'm sure you'll find this guide useful and I hope you connect with an amazing wedding photographer!

 A photographer's images seems pretty obvious right?
 Some may disagree, but I don't think you should get caught up in a certain "Style".
 These style terms get thrown around so loosely now that they've pretty much lost their meaning.
 I'd hate to see you focusing on looking for a photojournalistic, candid, traditional, editorial type of photographer and end up missing the most important thing about any image... the moments and emotions, the little details, the venue and the people in it.
 How well they captured these elements can tell a great deal about the skill of a wedding photographer, their thought process and how well they anticipated those moments.
 Rather than looking for a only certain style of photography, I want to encourage you to look at the consistency of their work.
-How were the moments captured?
 How comfortable and natural did the couple look in the photos?
 Can you sense any emotion coming from the images?
-Can you describe the feeling of that moment?
-Was it real to you?
-I think these are great things to think about first.
-Then before you know it, you'll find yourself drawn to someone's wedding photography.
-Then that'll become YOUR style because you get excited about the creativity they have while capturing these moments.
+I think these questions are a great starting point.
+Then before you know it, you'll find yourself drawn to someone's wedding photography and you get excited just thinking about having that photographer shoot your wedding.

-You don't need to stress about the technical styles, just remember you love it and that's more than enough.
+You don't need to stress about the technical stuff, just remember you love it and that's more than enough.

 Okay, so you've found a wedding photographer whose images you like and you're excited about.
 How much of an investment will it be?
 Wherever the price point is, it's important to remember cheap (or free) isn't always a good thing.
 I'm sure we've had experiences where we bought something, got burned, and wished we spent more for a better brand.
-Just do an internet search for where brides wished they had invested more into for their wedding and you'll see an overwhelming amount say wedding photography.
+An internet search for where brides wished they had invested more into for their wedding and you'll see a good amount say wedding photography.
 We're talking about a once-in-a-lifetime event with no do-overs.
 Now I'm not saying higher prices equal better quality and service.
 So regardless of price, their pictures have to speak for themselves and the customer service should be solid from the very beginning!
-There is a higher premium on quality of work because of the skill level, talent, and experience needed to come together and capture images that are breath-taking and timeless.
-Your venue could be fabulous, the flowers oh, so pretty.
+There is a higher premium on quality of work because of the skill level, talent, and experience needed to come together and capture images that are breathtaking and timeless.
+Your venue could be fabulous, the flowers gorgeous.
 The food amazing, the decor and colors you chose incredibly beautiful, and the two of you absolutely stunning!
-But a photographer without a well trained eye and a lack of consistency in their work can leave all of that a blur.
-Blur... haha!
-You see what I did there?
-Sorry big dork!
+But a photographer without a well trained eye and a lack of consistency in their work can leave all of that... a blur.

 Investing in one of the only things from your wedding that'll grow in value over time is definitely worth it for your children and future grandchildren.